 Saint John is home to many people.
-It's unique combination of features boast: a vibrant and beautiful historic city centre, nature parks and breathtaking ocean views within easy reach, a friendly community of helpful and approachable people, and surprisingly affordable cost of living compared to elsewhere in the country.
+It's unique combination of features: a vibrant and beautiful historic city centre, nature parks and breathtaking ocean views within easy reach, a friendly community of helpful and approachable people, and a surprisingly affordable cost of living compared to most other Canadian cities.

 We are sure that you'll enjoy life in Saint John!

 Make the most out of your new home with the help of the resources below:

 Discover Saint John, a go-to online resource to check out what's on in Saint John, places to go and things to do in our wonderful city throughout the year.
 Make sure you also follow them on social media - Facebook, Twitter, Instagram, YouTube, and Pinterest - for colourful images, exciting stories and up-to-the-minute updates on things not to be missed.

 Saint John.
 Life on your terms, an online portal with information on living and working in Saint John.

 Uptown Saint John, a guide to life in Saint John's famous historical city centre.

 Saint John Public Library, Canada's first free public library, established in 1883, today it is also a popular community hub offering a whole range of free activities to suit all ages and tastes, on most days of the week throughout the year.

 Rockwood Park, a city park in Saint John and one of Canada's largest urban parks.